jeffreysorgen/golf-club-sensors/docs/AppDev.md

 **To do:**

-1. **Develop the Hello World of Android Apps (do this again)**
+1. Develop the Hello World of Android Apps (do this again)
-    1. _(Need screenshot of virtual device for this page)_
-    1. Then add buttons: "On" "Off" "Quit" (simple)
+1. Add buttons: "On" "Off" "Quit" (simple)
-    1. Enable flashlight to turn on and off (use WorkManager)
+1. Enable flashlight to turn on and off (use **WorkManager**)
     1. When on, "On" is greyed out, etc.
 1. Then enable high and low tone beeps for each button
-2. Add BLE capability (use WorkManager and do what it takes)
+1. Add BLE capability (use WorkManager and do what it takes)
-3. Move on to KWS
+1. Move on to KWS

 ##### Development: